اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 Carrot halwa has many different names including gajar ka halwa, gajrela, gajar halwa and carrot gajrela.
 It is rarely made in the house.
 Not because no one likes it but because we are a big family and we end up having to use a lot of carrots.
 Gajar halwa is a common dessert served at weddings and I absolutely love it.
 When you have it warm with a scoop of vanilla ice-cream, it tastes so good.

 If you don’t know what carrot halwa is, then I will explain.
 It is a carrot-based (as indicated in the name) dessert originating from South East Asia.
 This gajar ka halwa recipe involves mixing grated carrots with milk, sugar and butter.
-My mum has a slightly different version of the carrot halwa recipe which involves water, but my siblings preferred this one, so I put this one up.
-When I first attempted to make carrot halwa, my mum kept showing me their way of how to make carrot halwa, but I really wanted to try this gajar halwa recipe instead.
+My mum has a slightly different version of the carrot halwa recipe which involves boiling the carrots in water.
+You could do that if you wanted to.

-I have made this carrot halwa recipe several times over the past few weeks and one thing I would say is that you need to make sure you stir every so often.
+I have made this carrot halwa recipe several times over the past few weeks and one thing I would say is that you NEED to make sure you stir every so often.
 This makes sure that the carrots or sugar or butter do not burn and stick to the pan.
 If it ends up burnt, there is a really horrible aftertaste and it won’t taste good at all.
+Make sure you STIR!

-Try this Indian desserts recipe to show you how to make gajrela to impress all your guests.
+Try this Pakistani desserts recipe to show you how to make gajrela to impress all your guests.

 Gajar Ka Halwa

-Carrot halwa, otherwise known as gajar ka halwa, is a classic Indian dessert popular for special occasions, especially weddings.
-Grated carrots are sweetened and boiled in ghee and milk...
-Gajar halwa recipe is one of my favourites.
-This gajar ka halwa recipe is a rich and creamy Indian dessert with the goodness of milk, nuts and the natural sweetness of carrots.
+Carrot halwa, otherwise known as gajar ka halwa, is a classic Pakistani dessert popular for special occasions, especially weddings.
+Grated carrots are sweetened and boiled in ghee and milk.
+Gajar halwa recipe is an all-time favourite.
+This gajar ka halwa recipe is a rich and creamy Pakistani dessert with the goodness of milk, nuts and the natural sweetness of carrots.
 Serve carrot gajrela warm with a scoop of vanilla ice cream!

 - 120g Granulated Sugar